liang3030/mlflow-tutorial/README.md

    - setup environment with conda `conda create -p venv python==3.12 -y`.Creating a new environment allows you to isolate and manage dependencies for different projects or workflows.
 You can then install packages into this environment without affecting other environments or the system-wide Python installation.
    - activate environment. `conda activate venv/`
    - create a txt file in the project folder called `requirement.txt`
    - install mlflow with pip `pip install -r requirement.txt`.
-When add new dependencies, it should consider to use non-cache installation `cpip install --no-cache-dir -r requirement.txt`
+When add new dependencies, it should consider to use non-cache installation `pip install --no-cache-dir -r requirement.txt`

 ### Deploy to dagshub